kabk/go-theses-17-manus-nijhoff/writings/bulk.md

 Internet has made a new working class, a new youth, and a new history.
 What do they have in common with past generations?
 What makes them different?
 How do they see the internet?

 Hannah recently showed me a video on youtube of a woman playing with toys.
 She films her own hands, plays with the children’s toys for a while, and makes little baby noises.
 It was a funny sight, not that strange if you have seen grown-ups play with babies before.
 They turn into chirping babies themselves.
 But the interesting part happened right next to the video and that was the view counter.
-This video had more than 250 million views.
 Right now as I am writing this it has 263.322.265 views.
 This is the ‘new generation.’
 Parents that are used to using the internet and its sites.
 Children that have no problem using a device as easy as the iPad.
 Of course this video has this many views.
 Kids love watching something over and over again and parents love it when their children are relaxed and chilled. this number is insanely high, but is also already common.

 ![Nothing to download]()